mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 This document outlines the steps needed to build a [Yocto Project](https://www.yoctoproject.org/?target=_blank) image containing a testable version of the Mender client for both QEMU and BeagleBone Black.

 !!!
-If you do not want to build your own images for testing purposes, have a look at the instructions for using the daily prebuilt images for [QEMU](../../Getting-started/Your-first-update-on-qemu) or [BeagleBone](../../Getting-started/Your-first-update-on-BeagleBone).
+If you do not want to build your own images for testing purposes, the [Getting started](../../Getting-started) tutorials provide links to several demo images, both for QEMU and BeagleBone Black.

 ## What is *meta-mender*?